 Waiting In The Wings

-Waiting In The Wings is a monologue taken from a one-act play wherein Wendy has murdered her boss and finds assistance from a co-worker to dispose the body.
+Waiting In The Wings is a monologue taken from a one-act play wherein Wendy has murdered her boss and finds assistance from a co-worker.

 WENDY: I don’t know what came over me.
 When I entered this room to get my money, I was in some sort of trance.
 To be honest, I can’t recall ever feeling like I did.
 It was like an out of body experience of some kind…I was present, had all my senses, but I was seeing things differently.